mib-unibe/unihack/content/frontpage/motivation.en.md

+---
-# Why be part of the hackathon?
+title: Why be part of the hackathon?
+---
 *Teach your bot to be smart.* Be creative and build an intelligent robot with hardware we provide.
 Various sensors, motors, camera, RasperryPi's and Arduino's which is available to you to solve a challenge.
 More info on the available challenges available soon.